zx80/flask-simple-auth/README.md

 For authorization, a simple decorator allows to declare required permissions on a route (eg a role name), and relies on a supplied function to check whether a user has this role.
-This is approach is enough for basic authorization management, but would be insufficient for most application where user can edit their own data but not those of others.
+This is approach is enough for basic authorization management, but would be insufficient for realistic applications where users can edit their own data but not those of others.

 Compared to [Flask HTTPAuth](https://github.com/miguelgrinberg/Flask-HTTPAuth), there is one code in the app which does not need to know about which authentication